readcryptonews/awesome-cryptocurrency/CONTRIBUTING.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure new items are in alphabetical order
+- New items are in alphabetical order.
+- New entries are consistent (all entry descriptions end in a `.`).
-- If you're adding an exchange, make sure to add the emoji flag of where the company based out of
+- If adding an exchange, make sure to add the emoji flag of where the company based out of.

 Thank you for your suggestions!